-Metals are having more free electrons compared to that of liquid and gases, so metal are good conductors of heat due to migration of free electrons.
+Free electrons Metals are having more free electrons compared to that of liquid and gases, so metal are good conductors of heat due to the migration of free electrons.
 Metals are having closely packed lattice compared to liquids and gases.

-Thermal conductivity of pure material is higher than that of alloy materials.
-Alloying of metals and presence of impurities cause decrease in thermal conductivity.
+Purity of material Thermal conductivity of the pure material is higher than that of alloy materials.
+Alloying of metals and presence of impurities cause a decrease in thermal conductivity.
 E.g. thermal conductivity of pure copper is 385 W/mK but copper having content of arsenic, thermal conductivity is 142 W/mK.

-Treatment of metals like heat treatment and metal forming like bending, drawing and forging decreases the thermal conductivity of material compared to material before treatment.
+Effect of forming Treatment of metals like heat treatment and metal forming like bending, drawing and forging decreases the thermal conductivity of material compared to the material before treatment.

-At elevated temperature lattice vibration increases and free electrons movement decreases, thus thermal conductivity of metal decreases when temperature is increased.
+At elevated temperature lattice vibration increases and free electrons movement decreases, thus the thermal conductivity of metal decreases when the temperature is increased.

-Thermal conductivity is highly dependent on density of material.
-Increase in density increases thermal conductivity.
+Density Thermal conductivity is highly dependent on density of material.
+The increase in density increases thermal conductivity.